robotools/robofab/Documentation/source/docs_talks/editors.rst

 Perhaps the most useful invention in programming since the paper-punch card is called **object oriented programming**.
 The term is used to describe a way of programming in which the data you're working on, and the code which belongs to that data are kept together, much like a person holding a handful of balloons on strings, in a single **object**, the cluster of balloons.
 This may sound a bit abstract.
 But it's a way to keep all the code and data sorted in a useful way.
 Otherwise there will be too much stuff very quickly.
 More terminology:

+attributes
-- **attributes**: the things an object knows about, its data or value.
+    The things an object knows about, its data or value.
 An object's data is stored in its attributes.

+methods
-- **methods**: the things an object can do.
+    The things an object can do.
 The code to manipulate an object, its functions.

 Risking an example: an object of the class **car** has an attribute **color** (blue) and a method **drive** (slow).
 Big objects are usually split up into smaller, more specific objects.
 For instance, a **Font** object offers access to **Glyph** objects.
 The way the various objects relate, wich object contains what etc. — the way something is abstracted — is called an **object model**.
 A map of the object model used in RoboFab is in :doc:`the Fab docs <../docs_objects/model>`.
 An object model is also called **API** for Application Programming Interface.